About Logan, Utah

 The Cache Valley has been a popular gathering place for centuries.
 The Shoshone Indians called this valley 'the house of the Great Spirit', and the fur trappers rendezvoused in the valley.
 Logan continues to this day to be a popular destination for travelers and offers a symphony, art galleries and sporting events.
 Logan Tabernacle, Hyrum Museum and the Nora Eccles Museum of Art are all found in this city.

 Recreational activities are abundant here, and the mountains provide hiking, snowshoeing, horseback riding, and fishing options.
 Natural hot springs are found nearby, as is Beaver Mountain Resort for skiing and snowboarding.

 Logan is home to four schools.
 The largest is Utah State University with nearly 28,000 students.
 A land-grant university, it has eight academic colleges that provide graduate and undergraduate programs in agriculture, business, engineering, natural sciences and more.
-Named the 20th best school for online bachelor's programs by U.S. News & World Report in 2016, it also has a few highly ranked graduate programs, including education (30th), audiology (48th), rehabilitation counseling (10th) and speech-language pathology (53rd).
+Named the 20th best school for online bachelor's programs by U.S. News & World Report in 2020, it also has a few highly ranked graduate programs, including education (tied for 29th), audiology (tied for 40th), rehabilitation counseling (tied for 15th) and speech-language pathology (tied for 45th).

 Other schools in the city include a cosmetology school, Stevens-Henager College and Bridgerland Applied Technology College.